How the Music Industry is fucking up

 If it was good quality it could be reasonable but the recordcompanies are messing up: encoding is bad, quality is bad, mastering is bad.
 What if you get bad quality? it is extremely hard to proove it’s bad quality and get your money back.

-One Response to “How the Music Industry is fucking up”
+One thought on “How the Music Industry is fucking up

 Leave a Reply